jakubfiala/atrament/README.md

 ## Fill mode

-From version 5.0.0, Atrament does not bundle the fill Worker within the main bundle.
+From version 5.0.0, Atrament will not bundle the fill Worker within the main bundle.
 This is so applications that don't require fill mode benefit from an approx. 60% smaller import size.
 The fill module can be imported separately and injected into Atrament via the constructor:

 ```js